 As you’ll see, I am not claiming that this isn’t true for some patients.
 Instead, what I am claiming is that it is not true for all patients.

 And a big personal goal of mine with this blog is to broad the conversation about eating disorders.
 Let’s get away from stereotypes and painting all anorexia nervosa or bulimia nervosa patients in the same light.
-Let’s instead have meaningful discussions about research on eating disorders, about our experiences, and let’s develop a more comprehensive understanding of eating disorders that’s enriched by the research and the science, and our personal experiences as patients, friends, family members, partners, …
+Let’s instead have meaningful discussions about research on eating disorders, about … Continue reading →

 What is the impact of Western culture on eating disorders?
 Do images of thin cause eating disorders?
 I mean, it seems like such a nice and simple hypothesis.
 It makes intuitive sense: glamorize thin and make thin cool and BAM, everyone wants to be thin.
 It would be so much easier.
 Cause?
 Found.
 Solution?
 Easy: ban thin models.
 Unfortunately (or fortunately for me, since it gives me a lot to blog about) the answer is not that simple.